 This great course ..is a tremendous test of golf ..pure links in the truest sense of the word – Tom Watson. (read more)

 Ten minutes in the other direction is the fabulous links course in Ardglass, a rather hidden gem.
 Ardglass is one of the must-play courses in Northern Irelandâ€ Darren Clarke Open champion 2011.

 Kirkistown Castle is a another traditional Links course and the present course layout was designed by the legendary golf course architect James Braid in 1934.
 Little has changed since then and few would argue that this Braid gem has not stood the test of time.

 To make a change from the two links courses mentioned above why not try a parkland course?
 The oldest golf club in Ireland, The Royal Belfast Golf Club founded in 1881 at Craigavad was originally designed by perhaps the greatest golf course architect ever, Harry Colt. (read more)

 A long, demanding and enjoyable par 72 parkland layout

-Sited on an island the course is Parkland with well manicured greens.
+Sited in Parkland with well manicured greens.
 Undulating fairways and tricky approach shots make this a fair test of golf.